mohflo/cs108-project-network-fuzzing/README.md

 3. Add the test in the config.

 ### Why does the tool not work on Windows?
 This is due to an issue with the `Process.destroy()` method.
-On Windows machines, this method only kills the `cmd.exe` process but the child processes, such as the launched game JARs, keep running.
+On Windows machines, this method only kills the `cmd.exe` process.
+The child processes, such as the launched game JARs, keep running.
 Launching the game JAR anew afterwards does not work because the specified server port will still be in use.